-Pico de Gallo – Traditional Mexican Salsa
+Pico de Gallo – Traditional Mexican Tomato Salsa

-- 4-5 plum tomatoes, chopped in cubes (about 3 cups)
+- 4-5 plum or Roma tomatoes (chopped in cubes, about 3 cups)

-- ½ white onion, finely chopped (about 1 cup)
+- ½ white onion (finely chopped, about 1 cup)

-- ½ cup cilantro (fresh coriander), finely chopped
+- ½ cup cilantro (fresh coriander, finely chopped)